Which reality would you choose?

 Q: How do you handle criticism of your writing?

 Gosh, that was really difficult at first, but it has given me a huge opportunity for growth.
-I had to develop a thicker skin and learn not to take things personally, which is a very good lesson to learn!
+It was important to develop a thicker skin and learn not to take things personally, which is a very good lesson to learn!
 I’m open to constructive criticism.
 I hired an editor and consultant to find problems, and you’d better believe I listened to them.
 I also engaged beta readers.
-If there’s a problem with grammar, plot holes, continuity, etc., I want to know about them, and things that make sense in my head don’t always translate onto paper.
+When there’s a problem with grammar, plot holes, continuity, etc., I want to know, and things that make sense in my head don’t always translate onto paper.
 If it’s opinion, you’re welcome to share your opinion, but it likely won’t affect my choices as a writer.
-The process of writing and publishing my first novel have taught me to be humble, strong, and that I can’t please everyone, and that it’s so important not to try.
+The process of writing and publishing my first novel have taught me to be humble, strong, and that I can’t please everyone.
+Plus that it’s so important not to try.

 Q: If you were an animated character, who would you be and why?